Medical image segmentation as an advancement in medical imaging

 Summary

-The topic of segmentation is inevitably associated with the issue of preparing input data for segmentation.
-But this will be the topic of the next article.
-We will focus on the preparation of image data for segmentation, but also write about the segmentation process itself and the methodology we have developed.
+The topic of segmentation is associated with the issue of preparing input data for segmentation.
+It will be the theme of the next article.
+The post will focus on the preparation of image data for segmentation.
+We will write about the segmentation process itself, and the methods we have developed.